NOTE: This documentation references many concepts addressed in the glossary of terms. Please visit this page before you continue.

 Regardless of whether or not you submit data for the optional timestamp or policy regime, include all of the delimiters.
 Data will not process without all delimiters.

-The DMP supports gzip and lzo compression types, but recommends lzo with an lzo index file.
+Audience Studio supports gzip and lzo compression types, but recommends lzo with an lzo index file.
 If you choose to use gzip, the maximum supported size is 1GB per file submitted.
-Alternatively, the DMP does support plain text files.
+We recommend uploading multiple files of up to 1GB into the same folder to prevent processing failures.
+Alternatively, Audience Studio does support plain text files.

-After you have started providing consent information to the DMP, it is important to understand how the DMP processes this information and assigns all devices in the account with a set of consent values.
+After you have started providing consent information to Audience Studio, it is important to understand how Audience Studio processes this information and assigns all devices in the account with a set of consent values.

 As noted in the glossary, there are many different sources of consent.
 Additionally, it is important to recognize that not every device seen in an organization will have provided consent directly.
 Some devices may provide indirect consent or some combination of multiple types of consent.
 Finally, consent is not static.
 It can change over time, and this must be reflected for each user.

-Given this complexity, the DMP resolves consent for each device based on the most recent signal based on the prioritization below:
+Given this complexity, Audience Studio resolves consent for each device based on the most recent signal based on the prioritization below:

 - Direct consent (first-party)